 Find the free ribbed crochet border tutorial at Daisy Farm Crafts.

-With this step-by-step border tutorial, you will be able to create a straight border without any waving!
+With this step-by-step border tutorial, you will be able to create a straight crochet border without any waving!
 If you want a border that lays flat, then this is the one for you to try.
-Border Tip: Use these single crochet stitches for baby blankets for a simple finish every time!
+Border Tip: Use single crochet stitches for baby blankets for a simple and flawless finish every time!

 Scalloped Crochet Border

-This beautiful scalloped blanket edging is perfect to add to your crochet blankets and afghans!
-You can give any blanket an heirloom look with these type of elegant borders, and this edging design looks great on connected blanket squares too!
+This beautiful scalloped blanket crochet edging is perfect to add to your crochet blankets and afghans!
+You can give any blanket an heirloom look with these types of elegant borders, and this edging design looks great on connected blanket squares too!

 Moss Stitch Crochet Border

-This simple Moss Stitch border crochet edging is the perfect way to get a clean edged look on any blanket.
+This simple moss stitch border (also known as a linen stitch border) creates a crochet border, which is the perfect way to get a clean edge look on any blanket.
 You can make this crochet border bigger or smaller depending on what you feel like crocheting, or add different colors for interest.

 Find the free crochet moss stitch border tutorial from Every Trick on the Hook.

 Simple stitches like the single or half double crochet can make the perfect crochet borders!
 This type of border helps to create a clean edge on almost any crocheted blanket pattern.
 Read on down to find the full photo tutorial and written pattern for this easy crochet border.